masternotions/masternotions.github.io/cases/HaleEgregious.md

 show_date: true
 ---

+_Glenn's Court Filing as pro bono attorney for Matthew Hale, a Nazi denied a law license._

 # IN THE UNITED STATES DISTRICT COURT
 ## FOR THE NORTHERN DISTRICT OF ILLINOIS <br> EASTERN DIVISION